 Although exercise is good for the body, studies show that as the intensity of exercise increases, cortisol increases.
 High-intensity exercise puts stress on the body, which triggers a release of the stress hormone.
 So if you are trying to bring your cortisol levels back in balance, lay off the extreme 30-minute P90X or Insanity workouts in favor of more moderate exercise.
 Studies show that low-intensity exercise does not seem to have a significant effect on cortisol secretion.

-Slowly performing the eccentric part of the movement works deep muscle fibers that you have seldom – or never – used with traditional exercises.
+Slowly performing the eccentric part of the movement works deep muscle fibers that you have seldom or never used with traditional exercises.
 It creates an immediate metabolic response that burns fat.
-The reason you do them for only 10-20 minutes a week is because that’s all the exercise you need to do to burn fat and because your body needs time to heal.
+The reason you do them for only 10-20 minutes a week is that that’s all the exercise you need to do to burn fat and because your body needs time to heal.
 Although intense, eccentric exercises are performed for such a short time that they don’t drive up your cortisol.

 Avoid calorie restriction.

 Though you may be tempted to try to crash diet those excess pounds away during menopause, this is never a good idea.
 Cutting calories puts stress on your body, which is the wrong thing to do if you want to decrease your cortisol levels.
-Research has shown that going on a restricted calorie diet for a few weeks damages the metabolism, increases cortisol and impacts thyroid function (which reduces your metabolism even more.)
+Research has shown that going on a restricted calorie diet for a few weeks damages the metabolism, increases cortisol, and impacts thyroid function (which reduces your metabolism even more.)

 The negative effects crash dieting can have on your hormones and your metabolism is considerable, and it will result in still more weight gain, the exact opposite of what you want.
 Instead of cutting calories, it is essential that you give your body the energy it needs.
-One way to do that is to eat whole foods, as this will take stress off your body and lower your cortisol levels.
+One way to do that is to eat whole foods, as this will take the stress off your body and lower your cortisol levels.

 When you go SANE, you will eat whole foods that will heal all your hormones and promote weight loss.
 Consuming at least 10 servings of non-starchy vegetables a day, 3-5 servings of nutrient-dense protein, and 3-5 servings of whole-food fats have been proven to fill you up faster and keep you full longer.
 (For best results, eat non-starchy vegetables, protein, and whole-food fats at every meal.)